How to Build Your Annual Marketing Plan for 2023 (from a Marketing Agency Owner Who Helps Construct Dozens Every Year)

 4. How Has Your Competitive Landscape Changed?

-Evaluate your competition and how each competitor has evolved:
+Run a competitor analysis to identify how each competitor has evolved:

 - How has the competitive landscape changed over the past year?